WinsDominoes/Air-Quality-Counter/README.md

 # Air-Quality-Counter
 A real-time air quality counter based on https://www.iqair.com/'s API, updates every 10 seconds, with odometer animation.

-Currently being used on https://livecounts.winsdominoes.com/air-quality.
+Currently being used on http://livecounts.winsdominoes.com/air-quality.
+Coded in Javascript

 ## About